 They are various visibility settings for our Objectives feature and for the objectives themselves.
 You have three choices of visibility: Public, 15Five permissions, and Specific people.
 Each setting is outlined below with steps on how to edit those settings.

-Account admins can customize visibilities and permissions for Objectives.
+Account administrators can customize visibilities and permissions for Objectives.
 For more information, check out our "Permissions for objectives" Help Center article.

 Privacy settings for objectives

 Public: This objective will be visible to everyone in your company.

 If your objective is aligned with and affects the progress of a public objective, your objective will also have to be public.
 If the objective is aligned but doesn't impact progress, the visibility settings can be different.

 Why is 15Five's default visibility so open?
 Read How Radical Transparency Sparks Excellence for the research behind our decision.

 Editing permissions for objectives

 While creating an objective, you may (depending on your company's settings) see the question, "Who can update and edit this objective?"